 Cooking time for the salmon foil pouch can be hard to judge.
 I cooked our thick salmon fillet for 20 minutes and it was perfect.
 However, it was cold out and the fire wasn’t all that big.
 If your campfire is roaring or your fish fillet is on the thin side, you may want to cut down the grilled salmon in foil cooking time.

-If you have any, you can add some lemon slices or herb sprigs on top of the salmon.
+If you have any, you can add some lemon slices or herb sprigs on top of your grilled salmon in foil.

 Grilled Salmon in Foil Over a Campfire